rstudio/learnr/README.md

 ```

 Note that the `...` argument is included so that the checker function remains compatible if additional arguments are subsequently added to the API.

+### Exercise Editor Size

+By default, the size of the exercise editor provided to users will match the number of lines in your code chunk (with a minimum of 2 lines).
+If the user adds additional lines in the course of editing the editor will grow vertically up to 15 lines, after which it will display a scrollbar.

+You can also specify a number of lines explicitly using the `exercise.lines` chunk option (this can be done on a per-chunk or global basis).
+For example, the following chunk specifies that the exercise code editor should be 15 lines high:

+    ```{r add-function, exercise=TRUE, exercise.lines=15}
+    # Write a function to add two numbers together
+    add_numbers <- function(a, b) {

+    }
+    ```

+### Exercise Time Limits

+To mediate the problem of code which takes longer than expected to run you can specify the `exercise.timelimit` chunk option or alternatively the global `tutor.exercise.timelimit` option.
+For example, to limit a single chunk to 10 seconds of execution time:

+    ```{r exercise1, exercise=TRUE, exercise.timelimit=10}

+To limit all exercise chunks within a tutorial to 10 seconds of execution time:

+    ```{r setup, include=FALSE}
+    knitr::opts_chunk$set(exercise.timelimit = 10)
+    ```

+To establish a global default exercise timeout (note this can be overridden on a per-chunk or per-document basis)

+    options(tutor.exercise.timelimit = 10)

+Since tutorials are a highly interactive format you should in general be designing exercises that take no longer than 5 or 10 seconds to execute.
+Correspondingly, the default value for `tutor.exercise.timelimit` if not otherwise specified is 30 seconds.

 ## Quiz Questions